Swimming lessons are a big deal for kids - they are practically a rite of passage!

-Here's an example of Dash going underwater for the first time.
-On the left he is ready to to blow bubbles, and on the right he has been dunked and is slightly flustered.
+Here's an example of my son going underwater for the first time.
+On the left, he is ready to blow bubbles, and on the right, he has been dunked and is slightly flustered.
 Together, you get the story.

 You don't always need both pictures to tell the story, as long as you capture some emotion.
 Look for anticipation and surprise!

 It's not always necessary to see your child's face.
-When I'm at the pool I tend to move around a lot, and utilize all of the space available to me.
-Swimming pictures already have so many elements in common that you need change up your position, else all your pictures will look the same!
+When I'm at the pool I tend to move around a lot and utilize all of the space available to me.
+Swimming pictures already have so many elements in common, so you need to change up your position, or else all of your pictures will look the same!

-To fix it, I crouched down lower and took the picture at his level, as seen below.
-Much better.
+To fix it, I crouched down lower and took the second picture at his level, as seen below.
+Much better!

 The farther away your child is from you, the higher you'll likely need to be.
-This is definitely the time to use a zoom lens, since you won't be in control of where the action is taking place.
+This is definitely the time to use a zoom lens since you won't be in control of where the action is taking place.
 It's one of the only times I recommend using a zoom instead of a prime lens!

 Is it gloomy outside?
 Those days are awesome for swimming pictures because there will be less glare on the water and softer shadows.

-See how there are sharp shadows on the left photo, on many areas of his body in the photo on the left?
+See how there are sharp shadows on many areas of his body in the photo on the left?
 On the right, everything is softer and less distracting.
 (And yes, our little friend stuck his tongue out like that on both days!)

-The overcast day didn't seem perfect for swimming, but the diffused, soft lighting provided a much prettier situation for photos.
+The overcast day didn't seem perfect for swimming, but the diffused, soft lighting provided a much prettier end result in the photos.
 I know you don't always have options, but if it's gloomy out, grab your camera and shoot away!

 Standing in the shallow end is a great way to capture a full-body shot of those swimsuit-clad kids.

-Of of my favorite summer poses is when kids are wrapped up in a towel after a swim.
-Get that photo!
+One of my favorite summer poses is when kids are wrapped up in a towel after a swim.
+Make sure you get that photo!

 It's been fun to compare pictures of swim lessons from year to year.
 Good luck capturing this summer tradition!